Cooking and Drinking

 Predator 5000 W dual fuel generator.

-With this new dual fuel gen. remember if I wet Tammy and Brett run a cord to their house, ask them for their propane tanks from their barbecue grills.
+** With this new dual fuel generator remember if I let Tammy and Brett run a cord to their house, ask them for their propane tanks from their barbecue grills.
 Even if it's 1/4 or 1/2 full, it's better than volunteering all of mine.
 Also, they might have gas cans for their lawnmowers.
-They can't supplement the generators fuel.
+They should supplement the generators fuel.

 ** Do not run these items during a power outage while on the generator. washer and dryer, microwave, air conditioning.
 These items would put a burden on the generator